 The multinational character of all branches, including the smallest cells, makes this Headquarters unique.
 This structure ensures an extraordinary working environment that the Headquarters takes pride in.

-Successful cooperation among officers and non-commissioned officers from as many as twenty five nations – Belgium, Canada, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Netherlands, Norway, Poland, Romania, Slovakia, Slovenia, Sweden, Republic of Türkiye, the United Kingdom and the United States – depends not only on understanding the challenges involved, but also on making the best out of the opportunities available.
+Successful cooperation among officers and non-commissioned officers from as many as twenty two nations – Canada, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Netherlands, Poland, Romania, Slovakia, Slovenia, Spain, Republic of Türkiye, the United Kingdom and the United States – depends not only on understanding the challenges involved, but also on making the best out of the opportunities available.